bbc/node-tal/README.md

 # Usage

-## Library Helpers

 ## Connect Middleware

-The [connect middleware](http://www.senchalabs.org/connect/) will automatically update the HTTP response MIME-Type as well as populating a `res.locals.tal` object.
+The [connect middleware](http://www.senchalabs.org/connect/) will automatically update the HTTP response MIME-Type as well as populating a `res.locals.tal` object (see below).

 ```js
 // in app.js